 New Directions Counseling Coordinator

 Claire received a Master of Education in Mental Health Counseling from the University of Massachusetts; Certificate of Clinical Specialty in Mental Health Services to Infants and Families from New England Medical Center and a B.A. in Early Childhood and Family Intervention from Emmanuel College.
-She worked as a registered nurse at South Shore Hospital for many years and still works in the Hospital’s Postpartum, Depression and Pregnancy Loss Program facilitating groups.
+She worked as a registered nurse at South Shore Hospital for many years and still works in the Hospital’s Postpartum, Depression and Pregnancy Loss Program, facilitating groups.
 In addition to being a registered nurse Claire is a licensed mental health clinician.
-She came to Interfaith Social Services in 1998 and is responsible for all counseling coordination, client intake, referrals to clinicians, maintenance of a client database, and oversight for Interfaith’s seven fee for service counselors.
+She came to Interfaith Social Services in 1998 and is responsible for all counseling coordination, client intake, referrals to clinicians, maintenance of a client database, and oversight for Interfaith’s seven fee-for-service counselors.
 She is Interfaith’s liaison to many regional community agencies, hospitals, clinics, physicians, work programs and the Massachusetts Department of Social Services.
-Claire currently serves on the Coastal Region Board for The State of Massachusetts’ Department of Children and Families, charged with protecting children from abuse and neglect and strengthening families.
+Claire also recently served on the Coastal Region Board for The State of Massachusetts’ Department of Children and Families, charged with protecting children from abuse and neglect and strengthening families.

 Jennifer was born and raised in Tampa, FL, but quickly escaped the tropical heat after graduating from the University of Florida (Go Gators!).
 Her professional background is in digital journalism and she has worked at media outlets in North Carolina, Colorado, Connecticut and Massachusetts.
-She spent many years leading the online operations of newspapers, including their mobile offerings and social media accounts.
+She spent several years leading the online operations at newspapers.
 She most recently served as an editor at Boston Parents Paper magazine.
-Her volunteer experience covers a wide spectrum, from training sea lions at the Mystic Aquarium to running a local online moms group with more than 1,000 members.
-Jennifer co-chairs the annual gala at Adams Montessori School.
-Previous to her employment she was one of Interfaith’s amazing food pantry volunteers.
+Her volunteer experience covers a wide spectrum, from training sea lions at the Mystic Aquarium to running a large, local online moms group.
+Jennifer co-chairs the annual gala at Adams Montessori School, where her son attends preschool.
+Previous to her employment, she was one of Interfaith’s amazing food pantry volunteers.
 Jennifer lives in Quincy with her husband and 4-year-old son and loves to read, cook, garden and travel.